 Whatever reward Updike derived from attendance at that game does not begin to compare to the amount of pleasure his patronage has provided for others.
 For "Hub Fans Bid Kid Adieu," published in the Oct.
 22, 1960, New Yorker, is the most spellbinding essay ever written about baseball.
 Some, like critic Roger Dean, go even farther.
 "It is simply the greatest essay I have ever read," he insists.

 "It influenced me in a big way," says Roger Angell, who would become the foremost baseball writer of the late 20th century, but in 1960 was merely a devoted follower of the sport who had yet to publish a word about it in the magazine.
 "And it has influenced just about every sportswriter who followed.
 The great thing is that he went expecting something amazing and incredible - and it happened.
-Only baseball provides in any number those totally unexpected turns."
+Only baseball provides in any number those totally unexpected turns.""My one effort as a sportswriter," explains North Shore resident Updike.
+"It's had a longer life than I would have expected."Ted Williams liked the piece.
+At least, that's what was conveyed to Updike by a third party.
+And Ted even suggested Updike be a collaborator on a biography, an offer Updike politely declined.

 No one need be kept in suspense.
 We all know how the story ends.
 In the eighth inning, battling horribly adverse atmospheric conditions that have already cost him one shot at a homer, Ted Williams hits a 1-and-1 pitch from Jack Fisher onto the canopy covering a bench in the Red Sox bullpen.
 He runs the bases hurriedly amid relentless applause and does not tip his cap.
 He takes his place in left field at the start of the ninth and is replaced with Carroll Hardy by manager Pinky Higgins in the hopes he will acknowledge the crowd, and again he does not tip his cap.
 He has not tipped his cap since 1940 and he has no remote intention of deviating from his policy.